Human Resources Programs Available at UW-Madison

-The University of Wisconsin-Madison is also featured in our ranking 50 Most Affordable Human Resource MBA Degree Programs.
+The University of Wisconsin-Madison is also featured in our ranking of the Top 10 Ph.D.
+Programs in Human Resources.

 About the University of Wisconsin-Madison